UPDATED 12 AUGUST 2021

-Guests will be asked to wear a face covering when moving around the vessel, but not in the Tiree Lounge or Columba Restaurant.
+Guests will be asked to wear a face covering when moving around the vessel, but not in the Tiree Lounge or Columba Restaurant, and when travelling to and from shore visits.
 Guest facing crew will be required to wear a face covering at all times.

 Will the larger, hosted tables still be available?

-The larger tables will be available and will seat four guests per table allow for social distancing.
-Hosts will dine with guests should space be available.
+The larger tables will be available and will seat a limited number of guests per table and will be hosted as normal.

 Will the shore visits still happen?

 As with all itineraries, even prior to the outbreak of Covid-19, we aim to make all visits to the planned places on each itinerary, however, in some locations, there may be restrictions.
 For example, some visits may be restricted by numbers, so will be operated in smaller groups.
 Guests will be expected to wear face coverings when travelling to and from visits and follow any local rules in place at the visit.